MicrosoftDocs/dynamics-365-fraud-protection/content/risk-support.md

 If you add a customer to a list, you must specify an expiry date and enter any comments that will be helpful to future reviewers of this case.
 You can view this information at any time under **Activity log**.
 The log also keeps a record the agent who made each change.

-Note that after an expiry date has passed, Dynamics 365 Fraud Protection will remove the customer from the list.
+Note that after an expiry date has passed, Fraud Protection will remove the customer from the list.
 To delete a list entry at any time, select **Remove from lists**.